whytarun/TodoListApp/README.md

 # TODO List App

 ## Overview
 The TODO List App is a simple and intuitive application designed to help users manage their tasks and to-dos efficiently.
-The app allows users to addtask, organize them into different categories, and track their progress.
-It provides a clean and user-friendly interface to ensure a smooth task management experience.
+The app allows users to addtask It provides a clean and user-friendly interface to ensure a smooth task management experience.

 ## Key Features
 - **Add Tasks:** Users can easily add new tasks.